pulumi/docs/content/webinars/getting-started-policy-as-code-2020-04-09/index.md

 # The url slug for the webinar landing page.
 If this is an external
 # webinar, use the external URL as the value here.
-url_slug: "pulumi-update-2020-04-22"
+url_slug: "getting-started-policy-as-code-2020-04-09"

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "Pulumi Up(date)"
+    title: "Getting Started with Policy as Code for Any Cloud"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Pulumi Up(date)"
+    title: "Getting Started with Policy as Code for Any Cloud"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2020-04-22 11:00:00 -07:00
+    sortable_date: 2020-04-09 11:00:00 -07:00
     # Datetime of the webinar.
-    datetime: "WED APR 22, 2020 AT 11:00AM PDT"
+    datetime: "THU APR 09, 2020 AT 11:00AM - 12:00PM PDT"
     # Description of the webinar.
     description: |
-        Pulumi 2.0 makes it easier than ever to master any cloud using your favorite languages.
-Learn about new capabilities to help your team plan, build, validate, deploy and secure your cloud resources.
-With Pulumi’s new capabilities, you’ll spend less time fretting about complex configurations and more time delivering new infrastructure, apps, and services for your customers and stakeholders.
-Our improved documentation and first-class support for Python, .NET and Go means that more teams can start building, collaborating on and re-using infrastructure code.
+        Poorly configured cloud infrastructure is a common source of security, reliability and cost issues that result in the types of headlines that make executive leaders cringe.
+The Pulumi team will show you how to enforce best practices by creating durable policies that scale from a single infrastructure stack to company-wide policies.
+From properly secured S3 buckets to mandated resource labels, Pulumi’s Policy as Code capabilities help you to prevent defective configurations from impacting your cloud of choice.

     # The webinar presenters
     presenters:
+        - name: Erin Krengel
+          role: Software Engineer, Pulumi
-        - name: Joe Duffy
+        - name: Cameron Stokes
-          role: Founder & CEO, Pulumi
+          role: Customer Engineer, Pulumi

     # A bullet point list containing what the user will learn during the webinar.
     learn:
-      - Cloud programming best practices and production-ready techniques.
-      - How to provision cloud resources in your favorite programming language.
+        - How to create policies for resource level validation.
+        - How to create Policy Packs for orgainizing organization wide policies.

-# The right hand side webinar section.
+# The right hand side form section.
 form:
     # GoToWebinar webinar key.
 This key allows us to register people for webinars via the
     # HubSpot form.
-    gotowebinar_key: "1156022533022330893"
+    gotowebinar_key: "9002810409971052299"

     # HubSpot form id.
-    hubspot_form_id: "1388349f-96d5-4067-b08f-b4b95396054a"
+    hubspot_form_id: "5b1083f6-e034-459c-a1b6-f2bc6d900963"
 ---